LinyeLi60/ssd-6d.render/README.md

 # ssd-6d.render
-Render images for training ssd-6d.
+Render images for training SSD-6D, it is not an offical implement.